crgalley/romspline/README.md

 interpolant of 1d data.

-`romSpline` uses a greedy algorithm on 1d data to find a minimal subset of samples for recovering the original data, to the requested tolerance, with a univariate spline interpolant.
-This code should be useful for downsampling or compressing large data arrays to their essential components needed for reconstructing the original information.
+`romSpline` uses a greedy algorithm on 1d data to find a minimal subset of samples that recovers the original data, to the requested tolerance, with a univariate spline interpolant.
+This code should be useful for downsampling or compressing large data arrays to their essential components from which the original information can be constructed.
 The degree of downsampling is often significant (e.g., orders of magnitude) for relatively smooth data.